WASdev/ci.docker/README.md

 The repository files can be downloaded from [Fix Central](https://www-945.ibm.com/support/fixcentral).

-To host feature repository on-premises one of the easiest solutions could be using `nginx` docker image.
+To host feature repository on-premises one of the easiest solutions could be using `nginx` container image.

 `docker run --name repo-host -v /repo-host:/usr/share/nginx/html:ro -p 8080:80 -d nginx`

-You can mount and serve multiple zip files using a docker volume mount, for example repo-host folder mounted from host to nginx container above.
+You can mount and serve multiple zip files using a container volume mount, for example repo-host folder mounted from host to nginx container above.

 You can place each zip archive in versioned folders, for example repo-host/${LIBERTY_VERSION}/repo.zip